csci104/site/labs/lab2/index.md

     <img src="./assets/game_of_pointers.png" alt="Game of Pointers" width="500" height="350" class="no-shadow" />
 </div> -->

 Two students (whose names have been omitted to protect the guilty) attempted this problem, but didn't get it quite right.
 We're now going to find the bugs in their programs with GDB.

 ### Directions

-For this lab…
-- You may work in **teams of 2** (but absolutely NO teams of 3) where you solve the bugs and what to do together
-- But **EACH** person should **run the commands and gdb for themselves**, individually;  JUST think TOGETHER as a team!
-- You create your answers together but each person should record them for themselves.

 For each problem below, answer in `answers.txt` with: